 - Helps us to interconnect with different cloud services.

 - Public IP of the edge device is required if the device is hosted outside the Jenkins network.

 - We can map an edge device to a public IP using ngrok (port forwarding) to overcome the public IP scenario.

-Data Science practice lead with good hands-on experience in building neural network model and deploying the model in cloud and IoT devices, based on the business needs.
+Data Science practice leads with good hands-on experience in building neural network models and deploying the model in cloud and IoT devices, based on the business needs.